 Not that I know of – but good question, and worth looking in to.

 I would like to thank Jo for taking the time to talk about Applied Zoopharmacognosy, and for sharing these studies with us.
 I’m sure I’m not the only one who is intrigued with this healing method.

-Since writing this post, I have enrolled in Caroline Ingraham’s diploma program – I just had to learn more.
+Since writing this post, I enrolled in Caroline Ingraham’s diploma program – I just had to learn more.
 Read about my trip to England to study with Caroline.